 Paper trading vs real trading

 The main difference between paper trading and real trading is that paper trading is done with fake money and real trading is done with real money.
-This means that there’s no risk with paper trading, but there’s also no financial reward.
+This means there’s no risk with paper trading, but there’s also no financial reward.
 Instead, the reward of paper trading is the knowledge and experience you gain as an investor.

 But when there’s no real money involved, it takes emotion out of the equation.
-While this makes it easy to test out strategies and practice trades, it also means that you may make different decisions than in a real-world scenario.
+While this makes it easy to test out strategies and practice trades, it also means that you may make different decisions in a real-world scenario.

 Losing fake money on a paper trade?
 No biggie.
 But losing actual money on a real trade?
 Now that’s sure to cause an emotional reaction, which could in turn affect your trading decisions.

 Depending on the broker you choose, there may be other differences between paper trading and real trading.
-For example, market data on a paper trading platform may be delayed instead of in real-time.
+For example, market data on a paper trading platform may be delayed instead of real-time.

-The demo account may also only be available for a limited time, such as 30 days, before you have to switch to a cash account.
+A demo account may also only be available for a limited time, such as 30 days, before you have to switch to a cash account.

 How do paper trading and demo trading accounts work?